tocco/tocco-docs/framework/architecture/hibernate/transaction-lifecycle.rst

 There are several ways to start a transaction:

-* using the :java:ref:`TxInvoker<ch.tocco.nice2.persist.impl.entity.TxInvoker>` obtained from ``Context#tx()``
+* using the :abbr:`TxInvoker (ch.tocco.nice2.persist.impl.entity.TxInvoker)` obtained from ``Context#tx()``
-* using the :java:ref:`TransactionManager<ch.tocco.nice2.persist.tx.TransactionManager>` directly
+* using the :abbr:`TransactionManager (ch.tocco.nice2.persist.tx.TransactionManager)` directly
-* using the :java:ref:`PersistenceService<ch.tocco.nice2.persist.hibernate.PersistenceService>` of the new API
+* using the :abbr:`PersistenceService (ch.tocco.nice2.persist.hibernate.PersistenceService)` of the new API

-Independently of how the transaction was started, in the background an instance of :java:ref:`TransactionControl<ch.tocco.nice2.persist.hibernate.TransactionControl>` will be created.
+Independently of how the transaction was started, in the background an instance of :abbr:`TransactionControl (ch.tocco.nice2.persist.hibernate.TransactionControl)` will be created.
 No matter through which API the transaction is accessed, always the same transaction control instance is used per transaction.

 The transaction control has the following responsibilities:

-* it encapsulates the actual Hibernate :java:extdoc:`Transaction<org.hibernate.Transaction>`
+* it encapsulates the actual Hibernate :java-hibernate:`Transaction <org/hibernate/Transaction>`
 * commit or rollback of the transaction
 * firing of commit listeners
 * handling of created and deleted entities